 What to pair with roasted mushrooms

 So you now have these beautiful roasted mushrooms.
 What could you possibly pair them with?
 It's hard to think of what wouldn't be perfect with them.
-Here are a few ideas: pasta, pizza, risotto, polenta, omelette, scallops, frittata, steak, chicken, on top of burgers.
+Here are a few ideas: pasta, pizza, mushroom risotto, creamy polenta, in an omelet, under seared scallops, in a frittata, as a steak or chicken side, on top of burgers.
 The options are pretty much endless and you can make a big batch ahead of time for use later.

 - 2 lbs Assorted mushrooms cleaned and sliced